 (Are all aspects of the company's marketing materials properly branded so as to work together to show the customer how the company's product/service will solve their problem?)

-(Sometimes offering incentives can help to attract customers to doing business in one method or another.)
+(Sometimes offering incentives can help nudge prospects towards conducting business using one medium over another.)